When is the conference? June 22-23, 2019.

 What does DFW mean?
 It’s the short name for the Dallas-Fort Worth Metroplex, population 6.4 million.
 It’s not David Foster Wallace.

 What classes will be offered?
 DFWCon offers the biggest, most comprehensive educational program of any multi-genre writers conference in Texas.
-We’ll have more than 65 classes, including lectures, panels and interactive workshops.
+We’ll have a huge list of classes, including lectures, panels and interactive workshops.
 We’re inviting speakers now and will announce the class list and speaker lineup early in 2018.

 Do I get a free pitch session with an agent or editor?
 Yes.
 We do our utmost to get you a meeting with your first choice of VIP, and we succeed more than 90 percent of the time.
 Failing that, we will fall back to your second or third choice.